szpytfire/django-api-tools/README.md

 # Quickstart Guide #

-The quickstart guide adapts the models found in <a href="https://docs.djangoproject.com/en/dev/intro/tutorial01/">Django Tutorial</a>, illustrating how you can set up and use Django API Tools in an application.
+The quickstart guide adapts the model setup found in the <a href="https://docs.djangoproject.com/en/dev/intro/tutorial01/">Django Tutorial</a>, illustrating how you can set up and use Django API Tools in an application.

 We adapt **views.py** to use the Class-based APIView:
 ```python